gchq/gaffer-doc/src/main/resources/dev/walkthrough/NamedViews.md

 ${CODE_LINK}

-This example explains how to configure your Gaffer Graph to allow named views to be used.
+This example explains how to configure your Gaffer Graph to allow NamedViews to be used.
-Named views enable encapsulation of a View into a new single NamedView.
+Named views enable encapsulation of a View, or multiple Views, into a new single NamedView.
-The NamedView can be used in conjunction with other Views.
+A NamedView can be used in conjunction with other Views.
 There are various possible uses for NamedViews, including:
  * Making it simpler to reuse frequently used Views.
- * Share commonly used same Views with other users.
+ * Share commonly used Views with other users.

 In addition to the NamedView there are a set of operations which manage named views (AddNamedView, GetAllNamedViews, DeleteNamedView).